 - Update the kpet tree selection script to handle new NVR range or disttag match.

 - Only needed for RHEL8 and newer.
-Submit an MR to the kernel repository
+Wait for the kernel maintainer to

-- Update the ystream tree file in kpet-db to point to the new ystream compose.
+- Now that zstream kernels will not use the ystream tree file anymore, everything is ready to update the ystream tree file in kpet-db to point to the new ystream compose.

 - Once the RHEL zstream is GA, a new UBI container should become available.